Locations:

 Fragile X Syndrome (FXS)

-Fragile X syndrome is the leading cause of inherited intellectual disabilities like autism spectrum disorder.
+Fragile X syndrome is the leading cause of inherited intellectual disabilities.
 There are behavioral, physical, intellectual and mental health symptoms.
-Women and people assigned female at birth have milder symptoms than men and people assigned male at birth.
+People assigned female at birth have milder symptoms than people assigned male at birth.
 Although there isn’t a cure, medication and therapy can help manage symptoms.

 Overview